svzdvd/logwatcher/README.md

 logwatcher
 ==========

-A little Ruby script to monitor log files and send notification emails when when bad things happen
+A little Ruby script to monitor log files and send notification emails when bad things happen